lee-lindley/plsql_utilities/README.md

 ) RETURN VARCHAR2 DETERMINISTIC
 ```

-Converting from zoned decimal string to number is a task you would perform with sqlldr or external tables.
+Converting from zoned decimal string to number is a task you would perform with sqlldr or external table.
-The sqlldr driver has a conversion type for zoned decimal ( ZONED(7,2) ??? ).
+The sqlldr driver has a conversion type for zoned decimal ( for S9(7)V99 use ZONED(9,2) ).